 Since we launched in 2003, we have authored and published over 5,000 articles and written over 20,000 product reviews.
-Our core purpose is to have an open and fair system that allows our readers, staff, vendors, partners and article sources to feel valued and respected.
-This is mainly because our reputation depends on this and so do the reputations of our partners.
+Our core purpose is to implement an open and fair forum with respect to readers, staff, vendors, partners, and article sources.
+This is because our reputation depends on it and so do the reputations of our partners.

-A small portion of our earnings comes from affiliate marketing and ads, and they can be seen on the home page, affiliate page and other sections of the website.
-We offer full disclosure throughout the site and show clearly and conspicuously what kind of products we review.
+A small portion of our earnings comes from affiliate marketing and ads, and they can be seen on the home page, affiliate page, and other sections of the website.
+We offer full disclosure throughout the site and show clearly and inconspicuously what kind of products we review.

 We aim to inform our readers about:

-- The variety of new and existing programs and products that are geared towards weight loss, healthy skin, reducing signs of aging on the skin, improve testosterone, reduce joint pain and overall lead a healthy life.
+- The variety of new and existing programs and products that are geared towards weight loss, healthy skin, reducing signs of aging on the skin, improving testosterone production, reducing joint pain, and overall healthy living.

-- Show the various features of a given program and product by stating its ingredients, quality, potential side effects, directions on usage, customer success stories, background on the company and any collaboration with experts.
+- Various features of a given program or product by stating its ingredients, quality, potential side effects, directions on usage, customer success stories, background on the company, and any collaboration with experts.

 - Other similar products to the one they are interested in.

 - The science behind each ingredient used in the product.